-After Indochine the movie won an Oscars in 1993, Ninh Binh and its beautiful landscapes became more famous with international travelers.
-And until Kong: Skull island – a blockbuster was filmed in a part of Tam Coc, people starts to feel curios about the place and indeed, the canals, karstic rock formations, rice fields & limestone grottoes spread words even more significantly.
+After Indochine the movie won an Oscars in 1993, Ninh Binh and its beautiful landscapes became more famous.
+Until Kong: Skull island – a blockbuster was filmed in a part of Tam Coc, people starts to feel curious about the place; and indeed, the canals, karstic rock formations, rice fields & limestone grottoes spread words even more significantly.
 So not only Tam Coc, here in this article, I am recommending you a full day excursion so that you can have the insight of the place prior to plan.

-The interesting of the paddlers here is they are using the oars by their feet, yes you are reading it right.
-They are using their arms too but with the nearly 2-hour excursion, feet can be the wingman to help and surprisingly, they never miss the track or make you feel unsafe.
-All is handlled very well!
-While slowly floating in the greenish water of Ngo Dong River, here and there you will here the singing voices echoing in the air.
-It is because there some small “floating stages” located along the way where two to three local artists singing the traditional songs
+The interesting of the paddlers here is they are using the oars by their feet.
+Yes you are reading it right.
+They are using their arms; too but with the nearly 2-hour excursion, feet can be the wingman to help and surprisingly.
+They never miss the track or make you feel unsafe.
+All is handled very well!
+While slowly floating in the greenish water of Ngo Dong River, here and there you will hear the singing voices echoing in the air.
+It is because there some small “floating stages” located along the way; where two to three local artists singing the traditional songs.

 If you would like to stay overnight in Ninh Binh, there are plenty of local homestays, hotels & resorts.
 But near to Tam Coc, I would like to suggest a few as below:

-- Tam Coc Garden Resort (tamcocgarden.com) – having a true experience of living in the garden or in the authentic village of North Vietnam
+- Tam Coc Garden Resort – having a true experience of living in the garden or in the authentic village of North Vietnam.

-- Tam Coc Boutique Garden (tamcocboutiquegarden.com/) – also another low cost accommodation with ¾ view from the room is to the garden and located just 1-200 meters from the Tam Coc pier
+- Tam Coc Boutique Garden – also another low cost accommodation with ¾ view from the room is to the garden and located just 1-200 meters from the Tam Coc pier.